 Let me know if you’re committed to getting out of debt by leaving a comment below!

-- How to Get Out of Debt: Step 2 – Stop Increasing Your Debt
+12 responses to How to Get Out of Debt: Step 1 – Declare War on Your Debt

 Absolutely right on!
 I don’t know of anyone who was able to kick the debt without becoming emotionally involved.
 Your phrase “Proclaim doom and destruction on your debt” sums it up and (although probably unintended) caused me to chuckle a bit.
 Great use of words.